JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 **Please excuse the WIP while we get things put together... - @JELaVallee**
 ## Overview
-This repository is designed to be both a quick reference for a bare-bones implementation of Flutter and AWS Amplify _as well as_ a functional tutorial for turning a static stateful Flutter app into on backed with AWS Amplify provisioned services.
+This repository is designed to be both a quick reference for a bare-bones implementation of Flutter and AWS Amplify _as well as_ a functional tutorial for turning a static stateful Flutter app into one backed with AWS Amplify provisioned services.

+There ar

+### 1. Access the completed project

 ## 1. Pre-Requisites: Setting The Stage
 1. Overview of Amplify-CLI Installation